 Marvel at Historic Aqueducts

-Four of the Park’s eleven aqueducts stand along the C&O Canal – some of the most impressive of the canal structures that stand today.
+Four of the Park’s eleven aqueducts stand along the C&O Canal in the western region – some of the most impressive of the canal structures that stand today.
 Aqueducts transported the canal over streams and tributaries.
 The aqueducts are all different – the stone they were constructed with varies, including red sandstone, grey limestone, white granite, white and pink quartzite.
 They stand testament to the engineering ingenuity and devoted labor that went into the canal’s construction and the important role it played in the growth of our country.
 The Sideling Hill, Fifteenmile Creek, Town Creek, and Evitts Creek Aqueducts stand in the western region of the Park.

 Visit the C&O Canal Museum at Cumberland

-Housed in the historic 1913 Western Maryland Railway Station, the C&O Canal Visitors Museum provides a hands-on way to experience the history of C&O Canal.
+Housed in the historic 1913 Western Maryland Railway Station, the C&O Canal Visitors Museum provides a hands-on way to experience the history of the C&O Canal.
 Featuring an exhibit area with interactive and educational displays about the history of the C&O Canal and Cumberland, visitors can explore a model of the Paw Paw Tunnel to learn about the day-to-day life of the canal families and glimpse the entrance of a coal mine to learn about the main product shipped along the canal.
 Exhibits are on view of a model lock, boatbuilding, and Cumberland as a transportation crossroads.
 Children will enjoy several interactive exhibits – most notably Mutt the mule.